Eeshan2001/Code_Monk_Task/Task-2/README.md

 # Request you to evaluate both the model.
 For Buiding the Model.
 I have attached two files.
     1> First one is building sequential Model with CNN layer 2> Second one is important one.
 I used pretrined Mobilenet v2 model.
 ## Encountered many errors and issues while building these model.
 One common error is with categorical label mismatch.
+Like Corrupted imagese, in valid files, etc
 To run the combined file that includes the Flask API and Streamlit GUI, follow these steps:

 1) Make sure you have the necessary dependencies installed.
 You can install the required dependencies by running the following command in your terminal or command prompt: